SQuinones/Codepath_Assignment_Unit7-8/XSS2/README.md

 1)login as an admin

-2)inject the this XSS in the comments box:
+2)inject  this XSS in the comments box:

 <img width="1116" alt="Screen Shot 2022-04-06 at 5 28 45 PM" src="https://user-images.githubusercontent.com/78192383/162074451-8af4103e-4be0-4603-b54b-3ae780e17459.png">